quarnster/kana-tools/README.md

     * xo and XO are ぉ and ォ
     * __Dangling _x_'s__ that remain after all other transliterations are converted into っ and ッ for hiragana and katakana respectively.
 The unnatural sequence "xx" will always become っっ or ッッ.

+Review `tables.go` for romaji and kana character mapping references.

 ### Contributions